sighupio/fury-kubernetes-dr/katalog/velero/velero-gcp/README.md

 ## Deployment

-You can deploy Velero GCP by running following command in the root of this project:
+You can deploy Velero GCP by running the following command in the root of this project:

 ```bash
 $ kustomize build | kubectl apply -f -